Next Pilgrimage: Late JUNE/ Early July 2027

 Q: What if I need to cancel?

 A: Requests for cancellation must be made in writing to Khushi.
 2 months or more before the start date of the retreat, full refund is possible minus $150 processing fee.
-Any in country closures due to COVID – full refund is given minus $150 processing fee.
+Any in country closures due to emergency – full refund is given minus $150 processing fee.
 As a non-profit we are unable to offer exceptions to our cancellation policy – we therefore highly encourage participants to purchase trip cancellation insurance in the event you need to cancel your reservation due to any reason.

 Q: What is the minimum number of participants needed to run the tour?